General Track Rules

 - Twin Races:

-If a competitor falls out of the 1st race before the completion of at least ½ of the race laps at normal speed; will start were they finished in the 1st race and will not be eligible for the Free Pass or the Cone at all during the second race.
+If a competitor falls out of the 1st race before the completion of at least ½ of the race laps at normal speed; the competitor will start where they finished in the 1st race and will not be eligible for the Free Pass or the Cone during the second race.

 Rules can be amended by Langely Speedway Staff